 As two-thirds of respondents to our UK Reward Management Survey highlighted ongoing recruitment difficulties, paying fairly in the market is an appealing proposition.
 Employees are increasingly looking for transparent employers who promote talent recognition as much as diversity and inclusion.
 By internally and externally communicating a good internal framework of pay grades, this objective approach can strengthen the trust candidates place in you and be the critical factor that makes them choose you over a competitor organisation in the war for talent.

 4. Demonstrate vision

-On an individual employee level, in a career family structure each role has a development path mapped out.
+On an individual employee level, in a career family structure, each role has a development path mapped out.
 These are usually defined by profiles that describe the knowledge, skills and experience required for each grade.
 The framework provides an important reference tool for career development and succession planning decisions to be made, identifying early on where certain roles need to be recruited for and where key individuals are making the case for promotion.
-This also equips employees with the information they need to see what is required of them to reach the next level.
+This also equips employees with the information they need to see to understand what is required of them to reach the next level.
 They can use the framework to understand the impact of their role, know how their role fits in with delivering the wider vision of the firm and feel more valued for their contribution.

 5. Achieve compliance